sourcegraph/about/content/blogposts/2024/openai-o1-for-cody.md

 console.log(generateExamples());
 ```

-OpenAI o1 on the other hand produced this result:
+The o1-preview LLM on the other hand produced this result:

 ```js
 function runAlgorithm(number) {